Most people expect joint pain and lower back pain from ankylosing spondylitis (AS), but symptoms like bloating may come as an unwelcome surprise.

 “Wondering if anyone has ankylosing spondylitis that’s related to Crohn’s.
 I’ve had Crohn’s for seven years and was diagnosed with AS last summer,” a MySpondylitisTeam member wrote.

 “I too have Crohn’s!
-It’s interesting how so many different autoimmune diseases are linked together,” said another member.
+It’s interesting how so many different autoimmune diseases are linked together,” said another MySpondylitisTeam member.

 One member shared their frustration with managing both IBD and AS: “I’m 75, but I have had problems with back, hip, neck, and shoulder pain, as well as GI problems, including ulcerative colitis for years.”